Bhanukamax/hash-node-backup/cm1uupf9i000n0aldhpjk2adb.md

      (message "Failed to install package: %s.
 Error: %s" pkg err))))
 ```

+This script will go through all the packages listed in `package-selected-packages` and install any that aren’t already on the system.

+The key thing here: we don’t call this script during regular Emacs startup.
+That means `package-refresh-contents` is **never** called when Emacs is starting up normally.
+So no extra load times!
+You only run this `sync.el` script when setting up a new system or installing your packages.
+The rest of the time, Emacs stays fast as usual.

 ## Step 3: Create a shell file to run the elisp script without launching Emacs

 * Create an empty file with the following contents for example in ~/.emacs.d/sync